Risks and Complications of Plastic Surgery and Cosmetic Surgery

 It is important to do your research in order to understand the risks associated with your chosen surgery.
 Surgical risks will also be covered in your consultation with a qualified plastic surgeon and before you proceed with surgery.
-Further, risks are also on your consent forms.
+There will also be a list of risks on your consent form.

-Be sure to ask your chosen surgeon for a detailed list of potential plastic surgery risks or potential complications, including risks, specific to certain procedures.
+Be sure to ask your surgeon for a detailed list of potential plastic surgery risks or potential complications, including risks specific to certain procedures.
 It is also important to read all materials provided to you regarding your procedure.
-Further, ensure you follow your surgeon’s advice carefully to help reduce risks where possible.
+Furthermore, ensure you follow your surgeon’s advice carefully to help reduce risks where possible.

 About Dr Craig Rubinstein

 Dr Craig Rubinstein FRACS (Fellow of the Royal Australasian College of Surgeons) is an experienced Melbourne Specialist Plastic Surgeon for breast and abdominoplasty surgery.

 Dr Rubinstein offers women personalised abdominoplasty surgery and all forms of cosmetic breast surgery.